cisagov/manage.get.gov/docs/architecture/diagrams/model_timeline.md

 This diagram connects the data models along with various workflow stages.

-1. The applicant starts the process at `/request` interacting with the `DomainApplication` object.
+1. The applicant starts the process at `/request` interacting with the `DomainRequest` object.

-2. The analyst approves the application using the `DomainApplication`'s `approve()` method which creates many related objects: `UserDomainRole`, `Domain`, and `DomainInformation`.
+2. The analyst approves the application using the `DomainRequest`'s `approve()` method which creates many related objects: `UserDomainRole`, `Domain`, and `DomainInformation`.